Joseph M. McLaughlin: Education and career

 McLaughlin received an Artium Baccalaureus degree from Fordham College in 1954, and was a captain in the United States Army Corps of Engineers from 1955 to 1957.
 He then received a Bachelor of Laws from Fordham University School of Law in 1959, and a Master of Laws from New York University School of Law in 1964.
 He was in private practice of law in New York City from 1959 to 1961 at what is now Cahill Gordon & Reindel.
 He worked as a law professor at Fordham University School of Law in Manhattan from 1961 to 1971.
 In 1971, McLaughlin became Dean of Fordham Law School, a position he held for ten years.

 Federal judicial service

 On July 29, 1981, McLaughlin was nominated by President Ronald Reagan to a new seat on the United States District Court for the Eastern District of New York created by 92 Stat.
 1629.
 He was confirmed by the United States Senate on September 25, 1981, and received his commission on September 28, 1981.
-His service terminated on October 18, 1990, due to elevation to the Second Circuit.
+His service terminated on October 18, 1990, due to elevation to the court of appeals.

 On July 10, 1990, President George H. W. Bush nominated McLaughlin for elevation to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Lawrence Warren Pierce.
 He was confirmed by the United States Senate on October 12, 1990, and received commission on October 17, 1990.
 McLaughlin assumed senior status on March 20, 1998 and continued to hear cases in that capacity.